 Louis Ronse De Craene (Doctorate Leuven, Belgium 1992) is a botanist, working at the Royal Botanic Garden Edinburgh since 2002 as Director of the MSc Course in the Biodiversity and Taxonomy of Plants.
 His main interests are in floral morphology and development, with the aim of understanding the evolution of flowers.
 His research concentrates on the circumscription and evolution of specific floral characters, as well as understanding how non-genetic factors affect floral evolution.
 In 2010 he published an influential book on floral diagrams, as he looks into pragmatic ways of communicating floral diversity and aesthetics.
-Through collaborative research with several collaborators and other partners of FLO-RE-S, Louis hopes to expand the understanding of morphology as a valuable counterpart of genetics.
-Current research centers on the significance of changes in merism and the origin and evolution of petals, with special emphasis on Caryophyllales and Rosaceae.
+A second edition of the book (2022) incorporates additional families.
+Through collaborative research with several scholars and other partners of FLO-RE-S, Louis hopes to expand the understanding of morphology as a valuable counterpart of genetics.
+Current research centers on the significance of changes in merism and floral shape during development, and the origin and evolution of petals, with special emphasis on Caryophyllales and Rosaceae.

 Louis is part of the editorial board of Journal of Plant Research, associate editor of Plant Systematics and Evolution, and subject editor of Flora.

 + Ronse De Craene L.P.
 (2018).
 Understanding the role of floral development in the evolution of angiosperm flowers: a clarification from different perspectives.
 Journal of Plant Research 131: 367-393.